MuhammadHassan-Khan/MuhammadHassan-Khan/README.md

 - 👋 Hi, I’m Muhammad Hassan Khan
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning Backend Development
+- 🌱 I’m currently learning Backend Development and English languages
 - 💞️ I’m looking to collaborate on open source software projects and web development
 - 📫 How to reach me hassanaleem125@gmail.com
 - 😄 Pronouns: he/him/his